OpenTreeOfLife/eertgif/README.md

   * `to_clean` list of filepaths (relative to the top of the repo) to be removed if the use removes the project.
   * `unprocessed` a list of pickled object for each region found in the pdf.
 Accessed called via the `object_for_region` method for the `StudyContainer`

+#### Upload view
+`ENDPOINT/view/tag` page with no query parameters shows a table of parsable regions detected.
+Clicking on one of them adds the `page=#-#` query parameter.

+#### Region view
+`ENDPOINT/view/tag?page=x-y` shows a view of region `y` of page `x` of upload `tag`.

+Use "Previous region" and "Next region" to navigate.

+Use "Flag as lacking tree" or "Begin extracting tree Next region" to either note that the region doesn't hold a tree or start trying to extract the tree.

+If you flag a region as lacking a tree, you have to "revert region status to 'unknown'" to undo that.
+These actions affect the "page_status_list" attribute of the upload's `info.json`

+####
+`ENDPOINT/extract/tag?page=x-y` shows controls for helping you guide a tree extraction from retgion `y` of page `x` of upload `tag`

 #### Credits
   * Relies heavily on [pdfminer.six](https://github.com/pdfminer/pdfminer.six)